-Practicing the Reverse Lunge to Save Your Glutes
+Reverse Lunge This Way to Save Your Glutes & Back

-The added benefit of this exercise is that as your glutes become stronger, so do your hips as well as your knees.
+The added benefit of this movement is that not only as your glutes become stronger, so do your hips, as well as your knees.
 Certain forms of knee pain can be significantly reduced with this exercise if done as instructed.

 - Return you to neutral tilt (for even disc pressure, reduces posterior pelvic tilt).

-- Gently stretch your psoas muscle (common area for lumbar pain).
+- Gently stretch your psoas ( a common area for lumbar pain).

 - Stretch your rectus femoris (thigh to reduce anterior pelvic tilt).

-- Strengthen and activate your gluteus maximus (vital for lumbar support and protection and mobility).
+- Strengthen and activate your maximus (vital for lumbar support and protection and mobility).

 - Strengthen and condition your back muscles (upper and lower to help maintain a neutral spine, reduces back spasms).

-Use this exercise as the primary method to enter either a stooping or kneeling position rather than bending over.
+Use the Reverse Lunge as the primary method to enter either a stooping or kneeling position rather than bending over.

 Step 1: Lower your hips down into a squat position.
 Keep your feet shoulder width apart.
 Your thighs should be just above parallel to the floor.
 Place your hands on your hips.

-Step 2: Bring one leg back until the thigh is vertical to the floor.
+Step 2: Bring one leg behind until the thigh is vertical to the floor.
 Do not allow your knee to touch the floor.
 Use your hands on your hips to adjust and maintain your hips level and facing forward.
-Your back should be straight and upright.
+Your spine should be straight and upright.

 Step 3: Hold this position for 1-10 seconds.